Trimix (breathing gas): Naming conventions

+The use of trimix as a breathing gas while diving is called trimix diving, and is a sub-category of mixed gas diving, also sometimes referred to simply as gas diving.

 Blending

 Gas blending of trimix generally involves mixing helium and oxygen with air to the desired proportions and pressure.
 Two methods are in common use:

 Partial pressure blending is done by decanting oxygen and helium into the diving cylinder and then topping up the mix with air from a diving air compressor.
 To ensure an accurate mix, after each helium and oxygen transfer, the mix is allowed to cool, its pressure is measured and further gas is decanted until the correct pressure is achieved.
 This process often takes hours and is sometimes spread over days at busy blending stations.
 Corrections can be made for temperature effect, but this requires accurate monitoring of the temperature of the mixture inside the cylinder, which is generally not available.

 A second method called 'continuous blending' is done by mixing oxygen and helium into the intake air of a compressor.
 The oxygen and helium are fed into mixing tubes in the intake air stream using flow meters or analysis of the oxygen content after oxygen addition and before and after the helium addition, and the oxygen and helium flows adjusted accordingly.
 On the high pressure side of the compressor a regulator or bleed orifice is used to reduce pressure of a sample flow and the trimix is analyzed (preferably for both helium and oxygen) so that the fine adjustment to the intake gas flows can be made.
 The benefit of such a system is that the helium delivery tank pressure need not be as high as that used in the partial pressure method of blending and residual gas can be 'topped up' to best mix after the dive.
 This is important mainly because of the high cost of helium.
 Drawbacks may be that the high heat of compression of helium results in the compressor overheating, especially in hot weather.
 Temperature of the trimix entering the analyser should be kept constant for best reliability of the analysis, and the analyser should be calibrated at ambient temperature before use.
 The mixing tube is a very simple device, and DIY versions of the continuous blend units can be made for a relatively low cost compared to the cost of analysers and compressor.